MrBeast (real name: Jimmy Donaldson) is someone you will have almost certainly encountered on the internet.

 And keep in mind: that’s only for his main channel.
 According to Insider, MrBeast spends between $7 million and $8 million a month making video across his various channels, which includes the aforementioned gaming channel MrBeast Gaming and his other secondary channels like Beast Reacts.

-“You go from making money, spending money to making money, losing money,” says Samir Chaudry.
+“You go from making money, spending money to making money, losing money,” said Samir Chaudry.

-“On some videos… then other videos I have to make money to make up for it,” says Jimmy Donaldson.
+“On some videos… then other videos I have to make money to make up for it,” explained Jimmy Donaldson.

 “I only want money so I can make better videos, so I can grow my channel… I don’t care about making money, I don’t care about time, I just want to make the best videos on the planet.”

-“I woke up, I studied YouTube, I studied videos, I studied filmmaking, I went to bed and that was my life,” recalls Jimmy Donaldson in a previous interview.
+“I woke up, I studied YouTube, I studied videos, I studied filmmaking, I went to bed and that was my life,” Donaldson recalled in a previous interview.